 Linking UN’s Sustainable Development Goals to furniture design – Klaus Jorlet of We Do Wood

-The United Nations set 17 sustainable global goals to reach by 2030: Klaus Jorlet, CEO of We Do Wood, shares how they take into considerations such goals in their furniture business.
+The United Nations set 17 sustainable global goals to reach by 2030: Klaus Jorlet, CEO of We Do Wood, shares how they take into consideration such goals in their furniture business

 Founded in Copenhagen back in 2011, We Do Wood went forward with a sustainable approach from the beginning.
 Highly valuing their materials and carefully thinking about their products’ lifecycle, CEO Klaus Jorlet tells us about the company’s unmatched sustainable methods.

 As advocates for a circular economy, We Do Wood maintains a constant plantation of trees and aims towards no-waste, upcycled materials for their designs.